DandyLyons/PlusNightMode/README.md

 - Night Mode will of course filter out blue light (that's the whole point of it).
 For this reason, blue elements can become invisible or difficult to see.
 - Since Night Mode is monochrome, your UI cannot use color to communicate to the user.
 Therefore, it's recommended to:
-  - Add the SwiftUI enironment value [accessibilityDifferentiateWithoutColor](https://developer.apple.com/documentation/swiftui/environmentvalues/accessibilitydifferentiatewithoutcolor) to tell all child views when they need to use shapes, rather than colors to communicate to the user.
+  - Add the SwiftUI environment value [accessibilityDifferentiateWithoutColor](https://developer.apple.com/documentation/swiftui/environmentvalues/accessibilitydifferentiatewithoutcolor) to tell all child views when they need to use shapes, rather than colors to communicate to the user.
 (In an upcoming release PlusNightMode will handle this automatically.)
   - Add simple logic for child views to respect accessibilityDifferentiateWithoutColor. *Hacking with Swift* has a very helpful [tutorial](https://www.hackingwithswift.com/books/ios-swiftui/supporting-specific-accessibility-needs-with-swiftui) on this subject.

 ## Collaboration